mihsamusev/stratego_mpc_example/README.md

 Corresponding UPPAAL stratego model is found in `uppaal/model.xml`.
 The task of the MPC control loop iteratively to re-build the model with updated/measured queue lengths `S` and `E`, and calculate optimal control strategy up to horizon.
 This re-building happends by using `uppaal/model_template.xml` where important variables are commented out with a specific patterns/tags known to the user. [`strategoutil`](https://github.com/mihsamusev/strategoutil.git) then allows to replace those tags with values.
 For simplicity of the example, measureable disturbances such as vehicle inflow/outflow rates `r` are not inserted back into the model and stay costant.

-To run the example use `example.py` script, the only thing you need to customize is the path to UPPAAL Stratego `verifyta` stored in `verifyta_path` variable.
+To run the example use `example.py` script, the only thing you need to customize is the path to UPPAAL Stratego `verifyta` stored in `VERIFYTA_PATH` variable.

 ## Control loop